-The options described below generally apply to defined contribution (money purchase) pension pots such as personal pensions, group personal pensions, Self-Invested Personal Pensions (SIPPs), and stakeholder pensions.
-These options are not normally available to defined benefit/final salary pension schemes.
+The options described in this guide generally apply to defined contribution (money purchase) pension pots such as personal pensions, group personal pensions, Self-Invested Personal Pensions (SIPPs), and stakeholder pensions.
+These options are not normally available to defined benefit / final salary pension schemes.